waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Menu Navigation
 - For complex menu inputs (like on-screen keyboards), perform all directional movements in one turn and the final confirmation ('A' button) in the next.
 Do not mix directional and action buttons in the same input sequence to avoid errors.
 - In the party screen, the 'SWITCH' option is used to reorder Pokémon.
 The 'MOVE' option is for reordering a Pokémon's moves.
 Confusing these leads to menu loops.
+- The main battle menu options are laid out in a 2x2 grid: FIGHT (top-left), PKMN (top-right), PACK (bottom-left), RUN (bottom-right).
+Navigating from FIGHT requires 'Right' for PKMN and 'Down' for PACK.

 # Custom Tools & Agents
 - `gym_puzzle_solver` (Agent): Analyzes gym puzzle descriptions and failed hypotheses to generate new, simple, and testable solutions.